programs

 For Muslims, Arabic is the key to unlocking the message and teachings of the Qurʾān, ḥadīth, classical commentaries, and classical texts on Islamic law and theology.

-The main objectives at the Beginners level are:
+The main objectives at the beginner’s level are:

-This level has been offered for five years old.
+This level has been offered for five-year-olds.

 The main objectives at Level 1 are: